 Posts Tagged ‘uc berkeley’

 Prof. Messersmith was recently featured on the kids’ science podcast “How Do Stickers Stick?” by BrainsOn.org – one of the top science podcasts for school aged children, with over 1 million downloads per month!
-You can listen to the episode here or on your favorite podcast platform, including Apple Podcasts and Spotify.
+You can listen to the episode on the Brains On! website, or on your favorite platform, including Apple Podcasts and Spotify.

 Read MoreThe AI Revolution in Materials Science, Led by Prof. Persson